kjnapier/spacerocks/README.md

 [![Documentation Status](https://readthedocs.org/projects/spacerocks/badge/?version=latest)](https://spacerocks.readthedocs.io/en/latest/?badge=latest)

-`spacerocks` is a Python package that provides high-level abstractions for orbital dynamics and solar system observations.
+`spacerocks` is a Python package that puts the solar system at your fingertips.
+It provides high-level abstractions for orbital dynamics and solar system observations.
 Its modern, expressive API makes it extremely easy to define orbits, work with multiple objects (bound or unbound), transform coordinates,